tock/tock/doc/Style.md

 This document overviews some stylistic conventions that Tock generally adheres to.

+## Code Style

+Tock uses [rustfmt](https://github.com/rust-lang/rustfmt) for source code style and formatting.
+In general, all of Tock's code is formatted according to the `rustfmt` defaults.
+There are a few exceptions, but these should generally be avoided.

 ## Commenting

 Rust includes three types of comments: `//`, `///`, and `//!`.
 Tock uses all